 6.1.
 Definitions of Families

 Vehicles having the same characteristics with respect to their evaluation under Part A or Part B below shall be grouped into vehicle families for the purpose of compliance verification.
 Families under Part A shall have the same characteristics with respect to verification of the SOCR/SOCE monitors.
-Families under Part B shall have the same characteristics with respect to verification of battery durability [and shall be subsets of Part A families].
+Families under Part B shall have the same characteristics with respect to verification of battery durability .
 Families with the same characteristics for what regards compliance verification shall be defined as follows:

 6.1.1.
 For Part A: Verification of Monitors